-Industry-recognized skills certifications provide guidelines for an educational pathway to achieve credentials, ensuring that workers have the required occupational foundational competencies in health and safety, quality assurance and continual improvement, manufacturing process, development and design, production and supply chain logistics, as well as training and credentials in specific sector and/or occupational areas in demand in their regional economies.
-Industry recognized and supported entities such as North American Technician Excellence (NATE) provide real-world working knowledge of HVACR systems that are developed by a committee of industry experts nationwide.
-Proper certification leads to quality installation and repairs, which ensures that the manufacturer’s equipment is operating at maximum performance and efficiency.
+Industry–recognized skills certifications provide guidelines for an educational pathway to achieve credentials, ensuring that workers have the required occupational foundational competencies in health and safety, quality assurance and continual improvement, manufacturing process, development and design, production and supply chain logistics, as well as training and credentials in specific sector and/or occupational areas in demand in their regional economies.
+Industry recognized and supported entities such as North American Technician Excellence (NATE) provide real world working knowledge of HVACR systems that are developed by a committee of industry experts nationwide.
+Proper certification leads to quality installation and repairs, which ensures that the manufacturer’s equipment is operating to maximum performance and efficiencies.

 Quality education in Science, Technology, Engineering, and Mathematics (STEM) at the elementary, secondary, and post–secondary levels will help incorporate career and technical education content that integrates contextual and technical learning within core academic courses.
 Every student should graduate or receive a credential with both the knowledge and skills necessary to be successful in the global economy.
 Institutions of higher education can increase a skilled workforce by developing better STEM retention programs for students who indicate an interest in a STEM career field.